Writing: A Holy Family Icon in December.

 Working independently, as I have noted before, is not so easy.
 A iconographer like myself finds it helpful to follow a set of personal guidelines that can be worked into a routine or daily rhythm and according to the image to be written.

-Universal prayer manuals for iconographers do not exist, although communities and denominations might have or do have rules and/or time honored methods.
+Universal prayer manuals for iconographers do not exist, although communities, denominations and independent iconographers might have rules and/or time honored methods that they are are willing to share.
 You can read about any number of perspectives online or in print- all interesting, sometimes confusing or even contradictory.
 Nonetheless, if you study enough of this all, you'll eventually find a balance that works.

 Our Christian Chronology